NikolaiT/incolumitas/content/Security/detecting-proxys-with-statistics.md

 <figure>
     <img src="{static}/images/crossping1.png" alt="Crossping with normal Browser without beign behind a proxy" />
-    <figcaption>Crossping with normal Browser without being behind a proxy.
-Note: I cannot ping your computers public IP address from my server, because the NAT drops all ICMP packets.
+    <figcaption>Crossping with normal browser without hiding behind a proxy.
+Note: I cannot ping a normal computers public IP address from my server, because usually a NAT drops all incoming ICMP packets.
 That's the reason why the ping fails.<span style="font-size: 60%"></span></figcaption>
 </figure>

-On the other hand, when your browser hides behind a proxy server, you will obtain such a result.
+On the other hand, when a browser hides behind a proxy server, you will obtain a result as below.
 As an example, I used a well known scraping service and tested their JavaScript capable bot with the [live testing site](https://bot.incolumitas.com/crossping.html).

 <figure>
   <img src="{static}/images/crossping2.png" alt="Crossping with normal Browser without beign behind a proxy" />
   <figcaption>Those latencies are clearly different!
-The route `browser -> server` takes much longer compared to `server -> external IP address`!<span style="font-size: 60%"></span></figcaption>
+The route browser -> server takes much longer compared to server -> external IP address!<span style="font-size: 60%"></span></figcaption>
 </figure>

-And another example for a bot that hides behind a proxy:
+And another example for a scraping service' bot that hides behind a proxy:

 <figure>
   <img src="{static}/images/crossping3.png" alt="Crossping with normal Browser without beign behind a proxy" />